distributed-lab/rarimo-issuer-risc0/README.md

 The main cryptographical primitive in this ZK scheme is a hashing function.
 Even though examples like `Pedersen` or `Poseidon` are known to be ZK-friendly, Risc0 has extensive support for `SHA256`.
 It is hardware accellerated and utilized in this project unlike circom implementation.

+## Benchmarks

+Project has been tested for computational efficiency with a variety of inputs.
+You can examine results in [Benchmark.md](./BENCHMARK.md)